ecrcentral/logo/README.md

-# ECRcentral Logo Design Competition
+# ECRcentral logo design competition

 ECRcentral is a central platform for early career researchers community to find and discuss funding opportunities, share experiences, mentor peers, and create impact through community engagement.